xtools-at/colibri/README.md

 { "method": "setPassword", "params": ["CorrectHorseBatteryStaple"] }
 ```

 Next we need to generate or add a mnemonic seed phrase to our wallet.
-Use a **metal seed storage** to back up your seed phrase - we recommend the [SAFU Ninja](https://jlopp.github.io/metal-bitcoin-storage-reviews/reviews/safu-ninja/) as a cheap and reliable DIY solution.
+Use a **metal seed storage** to back up your seed phrase - we recommend [SAFU Ninja](https://jlopp.github.io/metal-bitcoin-storage-reviews/reviews/safu-ninja/) as a cheap and reliable DIY solution.

 ```javascript
 // generate a 24-word mnemonic